KaiquanMah/llm-trust-lens/README.md

 │   └── terminal_workings             # Terminal workings on how to run the Ollama or API Model pipeline ├── prompts
 │   ├── archive_zeroshot_fewshot        # Archived zeroshot, fewshot prompts
+│   │   ├── fewshot_prompt_with_5_nearest_examples          # folder of 5-nearest-examples fewshot prompts (in CSV, parquet, zip of txt files format).
+We included the FAISS vector store containing our banking77 embeddings
 │   │   ├── fewshot_prompt_with_5hardcoded-previouslymisclassifiedexamples.txt
 │   │   ├── zeroshot_prompt_with_oos_in_intentlist.txt
 │   │   └── zeroshot_prompt_with_oos_in_intentlist_w_anchor_confidence.txt